WojMam/youtube-downloader/README.md

 - [ ] Create PoC
 - [ ] Create the plans foe the future
 - [ ] Create new GUI template using custom tkinter
+- [ ] Create special cases for videos that needs the user to be logged in

 ## License